 The Blue Pararkeet: Rethinking How You read the Bible

-Regular readers of Scot McKnight’s Jesus Creed blog will know that McKnight is an avid birdwatcher.
+Regular readers of Scot McKnight's Jesus Creed blog will know that McKnight is an avid birdwatcher.
 One day, while watching the birds in his backyard, he eyed a unique blue colored bird in the bushes.
-Wondering about the species of this unique visitor he observed it for a while.
-Alas, it was just someone’s escaped blue parakeet.
+Wondering about the species of this unique visitor, he observed it for a while.
+Alas, it was just someone's escaped blue parakeet.

 Yet what became particularly interesting to McKnight was the response of the other birds to this strange visitor.
 The sparrows were terrified.
-Movement by the parakeet would scatter the sparrows into panicked frenzy.
-But after awhile (the bird was around for a month) the other birds began to become more accustomed to the blue parakeet, joining it at the feeder.
-McKnight reports that he
+Movement by the parakeet would scatter the sparrows into a panicked frenzy.
+But after a while (the bird was around for a month), the other birds became more accustomed to the blue parakeet, joining it at the feeder.
+McKnight reports that he later saw it on the neighbor's roof with thirty other birds gathered around it.
+The other birds did not attempt to become like the blue parakeet, nor did they seek to make it conform to their behavior.
+The parakeet would occasionally startle the other birds with his unexpected behavior, but they became accustomed to his presence.

 So what does the blue parakeet have to do with reading the Bible?
-Growing up in his Baptist setting, McKnight frequently heard the phrase, “God said it, I believe it, that settles it.”
+Growing up in his Baptist setting, McKnight frequently heard the phrase, "God said it, I believe it, that settles it."
 The problem was that blue parakeets kept appearing.
-There are a host of instructions given in the Bible we do not follow in the sense New Testament Christians followed them.
+There are many instructions given in the Bible we do not follow in the sense New Testament Christians followed them.
 There are other instructions we ignore altogether.
 How to make sense of biblical instruction and apply it to our lives?
 McKnight writes:

 When we see how we actually live, we have two choices: either to become radical biblical literalists and apply everything (and I mean everything), or to admit that we are “pickers and choosers.”
 Since the evidence reveals that were are all adopters and adapters, we need to admit it and then seek to explain ourselves.
 That is what this book attempts to do.
 I hope others will join the conversation.
 (123)